Evermeadow

-A quiet way to notice patterns.
+A quiet way to notice patterns over a life.
 Five minutes a day.

 What to notice